emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

 modelling knowledge, including physical sciences, analytical philosophy and information and communication technologies.
 This multidisciplinarity is illustrated by the figure on the title page.

-It is based on and consistent with the [Review of Materials Modelling][RoMM], [CEN Workshop Agreement][CWA] and [MODA template][MODA].
-But in contrast to these, is formalised and provided in a both machine and human readable way.
 It provides the connection between the physical world, materials characterisation world and materials modelling world.

 ![EMMO provides the connection between the physical world, materials characterisation world and materials modelling world.](html_files/emmo-three_worlds.png){ width=620px }

+EMMO is based on and consistent with the [Review of Materials Modelling][RoMM], [CEN Workshop Agreement][CWA] and [MODA template][MODA].
+However, while these efforts are written for humans, EMMO is defined using the [Web Ontology Language (OWL)][OWL], which is a machine readable and allows for machine reasoning.
+In terms of semantic representation EMMO brings everything to a much higher level.

 As illustrated in the figure below, EMMO cover all aspects of materials modelling and characterisation, including:

   - the **material** itself, which must be described in a rigorous way
+  - the **observation process** involving an observer that percieves the real world
+  - the **properties** that is measured or modelled
   - the **physics laws** that describes the material behaviour
-  - the **observation process** involving an observer that percieves the real world
   - the **physical models** that approximate the physics laws
-  - the **properties** that is measured or modelled
   - the **solver** including the numerical discretisation method that leads to a solvable mathimatical representation under certain simplifying assumptions
   - the **numerical solver** that performs the calculations
-  - the **post processing** of experimental or modelled data
+  - the **post processing** of experimental or simulated data

 ![The aspects of materials modelling and characterisation covered by EMMO.](html_files/emmo-scope.png){ width=260px }

+## What is an ontology
+In short, an ontology is a specification of a conceptualization.
+The work "ontology" has a long history in philosophy, in which it refers to the subject of existence.
+The so-called [ontological argument][ontological_argument] for the existence of god was proposed by Anselm of Canterbury in 1078.
+He defined God as *"that than which nothing greater can be thought"*, and argued that *"if the greatest possible being exists in the mind, it must also exist in reality.
+If it only exists in the mind, then an even greater being must be possible -- one which exists both in the mind and in reality"*.
+Even though this example has little to do with todays use of ontologies in computer science, it illustrates the basic idea;  the ontology defines some basic premises (concepts and relations between them) from which it is possible reason to gain new knowledge.

+For a more elaborated and modern definition of the ontology we refer the reader to the one provided by [Tom Gruber (2009)][Gruber2009].
+Another useful introduction to ontologies is the paper [Ontology Development 101: A Guide to Creating Your First Ontology][Ontology101] by Noy and McGuinness (2001), which is based on the [Protege][Protege] sortware, with which EMMO has been developed.